 - Letter of support from your department chair or similar administrative official (this can be sent separately, as long as it clearly identifies the main contact person and institution).

 - DUNS number and Tax ID number/Employee ID number if part of an organization, Social Security Number if an individual

-- Your APS membership status.
-Please note: APS membership is NOT a requirement.
+- Your APS membership status, if applicable.
+(Please note: APS membership is NOT a requirement.)

 These funds cannot be used for salaries, stipends, etc. of the main participants, but can be used to hire a student, an intern, or professional services if that is essential for the project.
-Some selected grants will be aided in funding by the National Science Foundation, so additional federal restrictions may apply.
+Grants will be funded by the National Science Foundation, so additional federal restrictions may apply.